drojaazu/sgdk_nix/readme.md

 # SGDK for Linux
 This is a set of makefiles and source code for building Sega Megadrive/Genesis software using the SGDK framework.

-## Background
+## Intended Audience
 SGDK is intended for use on Windows, though its C/ASM library can, of course, be used on any platform.
-The tools here are for leveraging that library and some of the tools for easy use in a *nix environment.
+The tools here are for leveraging that library and some of its build tools for easy use in a *nix environment.

+This has already been attempted with [Gendev](https://github.com/kubilus1/gendev).
+However, Gendev builds its own M68k toolchain, which is entirely unnecessary for those who already have their own toolchain set up.
+Gendev also comes with a lot of extra "stuff" which isn't entirely necessary.
+Therefore, this project is aimed at those who have an existing M68k toolchain, or who want to keep their toolchain seperate and properly maintained.

 *This is an early version and has not had extensive testing yet.* Bug fixes via pull requests are certainly welcome.

 ## Prerequisites
-I personally use Arch Linux (btw), so I will be using package names from the Arch main repo and the AUR where applicable.
-If you don't use arch, you should be able to find them in your own distro repo or build from source.
+This was developed on Arch Linux, but I have done my best to make it compatible with any Linux distribution.
+I have tested on Debian and Ubuntu, so I will provide package names for those distros as well as Arch.

 ### Intermediate Linux proficiency
 This project is meant for those who already have a working knowledge of *nix systems.
 If you're not comfortable or familiar with the console, look into [Gendev](https://github.com/kubilus1/gendev), which is an alternative Linux implementation of SGDK that is a bit more beginner friendly.